IMFSE

 The English language requirements are updated regularly.
 Please always check the last version of the requirements webpage on the website of The University of Edinburgh.
 There you may also find information on who can be exempt from submitting an English language certificate.

-• TOEFL-iBT (internet-based) Certificate (including Home Edition) with a minimum score of 92 (with at least 20 in each section).
-We do not accept TOEFL MyBest Score to meet our English language requirements.
+• We do not accept TOEFL MyBest Score to meet our English language requirements.

 Special Note on exemptions